zoeye859/presto_v3_singularity/README.md

 If you find the **download speed is too slow

-- Users in China: Baidu drive:https://pan.baidu.com/s/1I9WTJIAg95NH86dNK7hkmg  password:kc0l
+- Users in China: Baidu drive:https://pan.baidu.com/s/1LVFsvPhX1ipcAnni0xO79A  password:j4yb
-- Or you can contact me (*HAOYANG.YE AT CANTAB.NET*) to arrange a Wetransfer job
+- Or you can contact me (*HAOYANG.YE AT CANTAB.NET*) to arrange a **Wetransfer** job

 ## HOW TO USE THE CONTAINER